 But here at SecureWorld, we're equally fascinated by the way companies announce they've been breached.
 This is because Incident Response planning is always a hot topic among security leaders at our 17 regional

-- Breach announcement letter:
+- Breach announcement letter—corporate or authentic?

 A water utility got hit by ransomware.
-The announcement came during a Facebook Live video recorded at a fiery all-staff meeting: "Do you bow your head, weakly, and say we'll pay you and risk another attack?
+The announcement came from its CEO during a Facebook Live video recorded at a fiery all-staff meeting: "Do you bow your head, weakly, and say we'll pay you and risk another attack?
 Or do you look 'em in the eye and say we're Americans, we're North Carolinians, and by golly, we'll survive this too.
 That's what we say.
 That's what we're telling the cybercriminals and the world."
 Read and watch: The Hurricane, the Tropical Storm, and then the Facebook Live Breach Announcement.

 - Twitter livestream breach announcement: